rohanmahy/mahy-mls-xwing/draft-mahy-mls-xwing.md

 implemented as a drop-in replacement in many MLS libraries without changes to any other part of the MLS stack.
 The aim is for implementations to have a single KEM which would be performant and work for the vast majority of implementations.
-It addresses the the harvest-now / decrypt-later threat model using the simplest, and most practicable solution available.
+It addresses the harvest-now / decrypt-later threat model using the simplest, and most practicable solution available.
 2. Versions of existing cipher suites that use post-quantum signatures; and specific guidelines on the construction, use, and validation of hybrid signatures.
 3. One or more mechanisms which reduce the bandwidth or storage requirements, or improve performance when using post-quantum algorithms (for example by updating post-quantum keys less frequently than classical keys, or by sharing portions of post-quantum keys across a large number of clients or groups.)

 This document addresses the first of these work items.
 It reserves an MLS cipher suite value based on the MLS default cipher suite, but replacing the KEM